ValtoIT/MS365-Azure/Draft/README.md

   </a>

-# Valto Azure Github Repo
+# Valto Azure Draft Developement Folder

+None of the items in this folder shoud be deployed into a customer's production environment.
+These are strictly for testing.

 ARM templates
-* Sage Drive Hosting
+* Azure ARC
+* Azure Monitoring
 * Azure Lighthouse
 * Valto Blueprints
 * Microsoft Sentinel